 She explained that thread weight also plays a part.
 The more lightweight the thread the easier the drape even with lots of quilting.
 High density quilting with heavy thread will yield a stiffer quilt.

-This quilt (close up above, draped below) is a bit newer and has been washed a couple of times.
+a couple of times.
 The overall quilting is much less dense so it have more air pockets.
 The wool batting that gives it a nice loft and great drape.
-The Minky on the back is so soft and helps with the drape.
-Thread is 40 weight glide on top and 60 weight in the bobbin.
+The Minky on

 The Hobbs wool batting on this Mills Girls BOM